damiankaczkowski/rpi-packages/README.md

 Yes, it's not quite that simple.
 To get everything working, you need somethings:<br/>
  * packages feed must be installed<br/>
  * Apply patches against base system<br/>
- * Apply patches against packages tree<br />

-This is also the recommended order but your mileage may vary a bit.

 Incompatibilities
 =================